AnimMouse/torrent-webseed-creator-colab/README.md

 2. Change Runtime Type and give GPU or TPU as the Hardware Accelerator.

 ## Difference on GitHub Actions version
-The [GitHub Actions](https://github.com/AnimMouse/torrent-webseed-creator) version of this program has a soft limit of ≈25 GB, this Google Colaboratory version has a soft limit of ≈100 GB.
+This Google Colaboratory version has a soft limit of ≈100 GB, The [GitHub Actions](https://github.com/AnimMouse/torrent-webseed-creator) version of this program has a soft limit of ≈25 GB (or ≈64 GB)